Diálogo entreouvido na

 Ide; evaporai-vos no ar; ide embora!

-We’ve all heard the phrase “to vanish into thin air.”
-It means to disappear completely from sight or existence.
+the phrase “to vanish into thin air.”
+It means to disappear completely from

 Let’s find out.